 - My website will some day be “done.”
 If by done you mean it’s now done improving so we’ll leave it alone and watch it’s performance decrease, then I guess it can be done.
 Otherwise it’s about as done as regular maintenance on your service trucks.
 Stop servicing your trucks and they stop working.
 Same thing with your website.

 - Testing and optimizing for a small business is just too costly.
-Our plans start at $150/month.
-That’s dirt cheap for the value you get and I anticipate we’ll be raising that rate by summer 2012.
+Our plans start at $399/month.
+That’s dirt cheap for the value you get.

 - You’ll never be able to fully track or understand how your marketing generates leads.
 This is what I like to call the “we don’t want to be held accountable” sales pitch.
 The human mind is indeed a wonderfully complicated thing that we are just barely beginning to understand.
 However it doesn’t take a brain surgeon to figure out more visitors prefer Graphic A over Graphic B so chances are pretty darn good we’ll get a better response with our offline marketing if we also go with Graphic A.